ndennler/ndennler.github.io/index.md

 ---

   I am Nathan Dennler, a robotics researcher.
 I received my PhD from the University of Southern California, where I was co-advised by <a href="https://stefanosnikolaidis.net/">Stefanos Nikolaidis</a> and <a href="http://maja-mataric.web.app">Maja Matarić</a>.
-My research creates _embodied interfaces_ that enable users can quickly and efficiently adapt generic robots to align with their individual preferences, values, and needs.
+My research creates _embodied interfaces_ that enable users to quickly and efficiently adapt generic robots to align with their individual preferences, values, and needs.

 <p>